1 / 60

 Carolina Shrimp & Cheddar Grits

-Shrimp and grits were a house favorite—if only we could agree on how to make them.
-I stirred up a winner for the whole family with some cheddar and Cajun seasoning. —Charlotte Price, Raleigh, North Carolina 41 / 60
+Shrimp and grits are a house favorite—if only we could agree on a recipe.
+I stirred things up with cheddar and Cajun seasoning to find a winner. —Charlotte Price, Raleigh, North Carolina

 Roasted Fresh Okra